Do the Right Thing: Incentivize Medicaid Expansion

 This coverage is particularly important for women because it includes services critical to their health and well-being, like birth control, maternity care, prescription drugs, and hospitalization.
 The Medicaid expansion is also key to advancing women’s economic security.
 By providing health coverage to women and their families that is not tied to employment, Medicaid allows women to seek positions that may offer higher wages or better opportunities, and it also has improved the economic security of future generations.

 But what about the 19 states that haven’t yet taken the federal funds?
 How can these recalcitrant states be encouraged to do the right thing?
 One way is to extend the period of time that the federal government pays the entire cost of the Medicaid expansion for states that have not yet taken it up.
-It’s an idea for Fiscal Year 2017.
+It’s an idea proposed by President Obama in his budget for Fiscal Year 2017.
 And now Congress has introduced a bill to make it happen.
 The “Incentivizing Medicaid Expansion Act of 2016” (H.R.
 4588) and “States Achieve Medicaid Expansion Act of 2016” (S. 2787) encourages the 19 states that have not taken the federal funds for the Medicaid expansion to do so.
 This means that when a state closes the coverage gap, in 2016 or any other year in the future, for the first three years the federal government will pay the entire cost for enrollees who qualify for expanded Medicaid coverage.